uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 - An object that stores the state of the algorithm.
 In the general case, a descriptor is a stateful object whose state changes after an operation is applied.

-Each oneDAL algorithm has its own dedicated namespace, where the corresponding descriptor is defined.
+Each oneDAL algorithm has its own dedicated namespace (for more details, see :ref:`common_namespaces`), where the corresponding descriptor is defined.
 Descriptor, in its turn, defines defines the following:

 - **Template parameter.** A descriptor is allowed to have any number of template parameters, but shall support at least two: